What you need to know about withdrawing from all classes/not enrolling for a time:

 IMPORTANT: International students may NOT take a time off during the regular semester and remain in the US.
 F-1 and J-1 students present in the US must be enrolled for a full course load or pre-approved reduced course load with appropriate documentation for one of the allowable reasons (medical or academic).

-How can I take a Leave of Absence?
+How to Request a Leave of Absence

 First, carefully read the information on this page.
 Then you will complete the Leave of Absence Form and submit it to the International Center at least two weeks before you plan to leave.
+If you are enrolled in courses, you should submit the Cancellation/Withdrawal Form for the semester you plan to be absent.

 If you are outside of the United States 5 months or fewer, it might be possible to return on the same SEVIS record.
 If you are gone more than 5 months, it is not possible to return on the same SEVIS record.
 You will need a new I-20 issued, a new I-901 fee paid, and you must enter the US as a new student on an initial SEVIS record.
 If you enter on a new SEVIS record, you will not be eligible for OPT or CPT for another year.